8130092157/Email_Marketing_App_AWS/README.md

 1. Sign in to the AWS Management Console and open the Amazon S3
 2. In the left navigation pane, choose Buckets
 3. Choose Create bucket
-4. For Bucket name, enter a name for your bucket, i'm going to name mine `jm-email-marketing`
+4. For Bucket name, enter a name for your bucket, i'm going to name mine `myemailstorage`
 5. Block Public Access as best practice, and leave all the defaults, scroll down then click on "Create bucket"

 ![Create](https://github.com/8130092157/Email_Marketing_App_AWS/assets/75124490/34ac6c75-c5b5-4028-b126-215736e5e883)